WA6YDQ/nano80/README.md

 See the schematic for wiring.

+There is more detail on my blog at landfallnet.blogspot.com Look for the nano80 entry.

 I use a 32Kx8 FRAM for main memory.
 This slows it down a lot, but it gives you lots of room to play around.
 If you want more speed, change the fram.[read8/write8] to mem[] and set up about 1K of